 Transfer applicants with the greatest chance of being admitted will generally have a 3.0 GPA or B average with no grades of D or F in their previous college coursework.
 If you have completed less than one year of course work at another college or university, submit an official high school transcript in addition to those from all colleges or universities you have attended.
 All transcripts must be sent directly from your previous schools to DU's Office of International Student Admission to be considered official.

-- Submit either the Common Application online or the Transfer Pioneer Application.
+- A completed application, including essay, to the University of Denver through the Common Application or the Transfer Pioneer Application.

-- Official transcripts from each college/university attended must be sent directly from the school(s) to the Office of International Student Admission in separate, sealed envelopes and must be accompanied by certified English translations.
-Errors or omissions in English translations may be grounds for refusal or dismissal.
+- Official transcripts from each college/university attended must be received by the Office of International Student Admission in separate, sealed envelopes and must be accompanied by certified English translations.

 - International students who have completed less than one full academic year of college (45 quarter hours or 30 semester hours) must also request official transcripts from their secondary/high schools be sent to the Office of International Student Admission.
 These transcripts must be sent directly from the institution(s) in separate, sealed envelopes and must be accompanied by certified English translations.

-- *TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) score.
+- TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) score.
 For additional information on score requirements, please visit the English Proficiency section of the website.
 Acceptable TOEFL or IELTS test scores must be submitted at least one month prior to enrollment.
-Transfer students with more than one academic year at a U.S. college/university are typically exempt from submitting TOEFL or IELTS
+Transfer students who are non-native English speakers are exempt from the TOEFL/IELTS requirement and the ELPA provided they have successfully completed at least 30 semester hours of coursework from a college or university in which English is the language of instruction and examination.
+Generally, all 30 semester hours must be transferrable credit.

 English Conditional Admission